griffio/mongodb-01/README.md

-# MongoDB SSL/TLS
+# Connecting to MongoDB with SSL/TLS

-Only install a MongoDB distribution with SSL included.
+You need to install MongoDB from a distribution with SSL included.
 You can check here for the install packages: https://www.mongodb.org/downloads?jmp=docs#production
 This shows Windows, Linux, Mac OS X or Solaris.
 Currently you will see the OS X and Solaris packages are not linked with SSL libraries.
 For example, the official documentation to build the OS X distribution is here: https://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/

 ### Mongodb 3.x Driver connection with JDK 7 or 8

-These are all the official connection settings for your reference: https://mongodb.github.io/mongo-java-driver/3.0/driver/reference/connecting/connection-settings/
+For reference, these are all the official connection settings: https://mongodb.github.io/mongo-java-driver/3.0/driver/reference/connecting/connection-settings/

-Using a Gradle build file, the driver dependency used with this example will be downloaded from jcenter.
+For our project, we are assuming a Gradle build file, the MongoDB Java driver dependency used with this example will be downloaded from jcenter:-

 ``` gradle
 repositories {